Consistent Approval-Based Multi-Winner Rules: Introduction

-Note that these three specific example of counting functions do not depend on the parameter $y$; we discuss this fact in Section~\ref{subsec:counting-rule-def}.
+Note that these three specific example of counting functions do not depend on the parameter $y$ as they belong to the class of Thiele methods; we discuss this fact in Section~\ref{subsec:counting-rule-def}.
 These three well-known rules are prime examples of multi-winner systems following the principle of individual excellence, proportionality, and diversity, respectively.
-Our results imply that the differences between these three voting rules can be understood by studying how these rules behave when viewed as \emph{apportionment methods}.
+Our results imply that the differences between these three rules can be understood by studying how these rules behave when viewed as \emph{apportionment methods}.
 Apportionment methods are a well-studied special case of approval-based multi-winner voting, where the set of candidates can be represented as a disjoint union of groups (intuitively, each group can be viewed as a political party), and where each voter approves all candidates within one of these groups (which can be viewed as voting for a single party)---we refer to preference profiles that can be represented in such way as \emph{party-list profiles}.
-For these mathematically much simpler profiles it is easier to formalize the principles of individual excellence, proportionality and diversity: \begin{enumerate} \item \emph{Disjoint equality} states that if each candidate is approved by at most one voter, then any committee consisting of approved candidates is a winning committee.
-One can argue that the principle of individual excellence implies disjoint equality: if every candidate is approved only once, then every approved candidate has the same support, their ``quality'' cannot be distinguished, and hence all approved candidates are equally well suited for selection. \item \emph{D'Hondt proportionality} defines in which way parliamentary seats are assigned to parties in a proportional manner.
-The D'Hondt method (also known as Jefferson method) is one of the most commonly used methods of apportionment in parliamentary elections. \item \emph{Disjoint diversity} states that as many parties as possible should receive one seat and, if necessary, priority is given to stronger parties.
-In contrast to D'Hondt proportionality, there are no guarantees for strong parties to receive more than one seat. \end{enumerate} We show that Multi-Winner Approval Voting is the only ABC counting rule that satisfies disjoint equality, Proportional Approval Voting is the only ABC counting rule satisfying D'Hondt proportionality and that Approval Chamberlin--Courant is the only ABC counting rule satisfying disjoint diversity.
+For these mathematically much simpler profiles it is easier to formalize the principles of individual excellence, proportionality and diversity: \begin{description} \item[Disjoint equality] states that if each candidate is approved by at most one voter, then any committee consisting of approved candidates is a winning committee.
+One can argue that the principle of individual excellence implies disjoint equality: if every candidate is approved only once, then every approved candidate has the same support, their ``quality'' cannot be distinguished, and hence all approved candidates are equally well suited for selection. \item[D'Hondt proportionality] defines a way in which parliamentary seats are assigned to parties in a proportional manner.
+The D'Hondt method (also known as Jefferson method) is one of the most commonly used methods of apportionment in parliamentary elections. \item[Disjoint diversity] states that as many parties as possible should receive one seat and, if necessary, priority is given to stronger parties.
+Disjoint diversity is implied by apportionment methods such as Huntington-Hill, Dean, or Adams. \end{description} We show that Multi-Winner Approval Voting is the only ABC counting rule that satisfies disjoint equality, Proportional Approval Voting is the only ABC counting rule satisfying D'Hondt proportionality and that Approval Chamberlin--Courant is the only ABC counting rule satisfying disjoint diversity.
 Together with Theorem~\ref{thm:characterizationWelfareFunctions}, these results lead to unconditional axiomatic characterizations of AV, PAV, and CC.
 In particular, our results show that Proportional Approval Voting is essentially the only consistent extension of the D'Hondt method to the more general setting where voters decide on individual candidates rather than on parties.
-Our proof strategy for this result is general and can be applied to other forms of proportionality, e.g., square-root proportionality as proposed by Penrose~\cite{Penr46a}.